 We will now go on through the book of Acts and note the Spirit coming upon believers, or them being “filled with the Spirit” as it is expressed.

-Ch.
-4:8 shows Peter filled with the Spirit, in v.13 as a result they are considered bold.
+4:8 shows Peter filled with the Spirit and as a result he is considered bold (v.13).

-Ch.6:5 reveals Stephen is considered full of the Spirit, in v.8 he did great signs and wonders
+6:5 reveals Stephen is considered full of faith and of the Spirit and in v.8 he did great signs and wonders

-6:5 Philip and several others are chosen also with Stephen and as i read the passage all seem to be considered full of the Spirit.
-In ch.
-8:5-7 he exhibits power.
+6:5 Philip and several others are chosen also with Stephen and as i read the passage all seem to be considered full of the Spirit also.
+In 8:5-7 Philip exhibits power.
 In v.12 people become believers, time passes.
 In v.14 the apostles hear of Philip’s teaching, send Peter and John, and in v.15-16 they pray for them to receive the Spirit as He had not “fallen upon” any of them yet.
 In v.18 Simon saw something as a result of what the apostles had done when the Spirit came upon the new believers.

-Ch.
-9:4-6 gives us Paul receiving Jesus (v.6 he surrenders to Jesus), v.8 he is blinded and led to Damascus, v.10 Ananias (an unknown simple believer never mentioned again in the word) is sent to Paul three days later, and in v.17 he lays his hands on Paul so he can be healed and “be filled” with the Holy Spirit.
+9:4-6 shows Paul receiving Jesus.
+In v.8 he is blinded and led to Damascus.
+In v.10 Ananias (an unknown simple believer never mentioned again in the word) is sent to Paul three days later and in v.17 he lays his hands on Paul so he can be healed and “be filled” with the Holy Spirit.
 We know Paul is baptized in the Spirit from His later writings.
 In I Cor.
-14:18 Paul express that He prays in tongues more than anyone.
+14:18 Paul states that he prays in tongues more than anyone.

-Ch.10:22 shows Peter being called to Cornelius’ house, in v.38 he speaks of Jesus being anointed (literally-smeared with oil, external, upon) with the Holy Ghost and power, in v.44 the Holy Spirit falls on these who “heard” the word, and in v.45 Jewish believers were astonished because the Spirit was poured out “on” the gentiles also (v.46) for they heard them speak with tongues and glorify God.
+10:22 shows Peter being called to Cornelius’ house.
+In v.38 he speaks of Jesus being anointed (literally: “smeared with oil”, external, upon) with the Holy Ghost and power, in v.44 the Holy Spirit falls on these who “heard” the word, and in v.45 Jewish believers were astonished because the Spirit was poured out “on” the gentiles also (v.46) for they heard them speak with tongues and glorify God.

-Ch.11:2 Peter is telling the brethren in Jerusalem of this incident.
+11:2 Peter is telling the brethren in Jerusalem of this incident.
 In v.15 he says that as he spoke the Spirit fell “upon” them as “upon” us, and he remembers the Word of the Lord that Jesus had said “He would baptize with the Holy Spirit.”
-Did it stop with the book of Acts or does Jesus still baptize in the Holy Ghost today as we continue to live out the Christian faith and spread the Gospel to the ends of the earth?
+Did it stop with what is written in the book of Acts or does Jesus still baptize in the Holy Ghost today as we continue to live out the Christian faith and spread the Gospel to the ends of the earth?

-Now let’s look at the scriptures in the book of 1st Corinthians chapters 14.
-In chapter 12 the emphasis is on the gifts of ministry provided by the Holy Spirit.
+First Corinthians 12 emphasizes the gifts of ministry provided by the Holy Spirit.
 These gifts are given for ministry and should not be confused with the baptism of the Spirit although they are connected.
-In chapter 14 Paul is talking about both the baptism of the Spirit and the gifts of the Spirit and how they should be used together in a church service and in our personal walk.
+In chapter 14 Paul talks about both the baptism of the Spirit and the gifts of the Spirit and how they should be used together in a church gathering and in our personal walk.
 These teachings are mixed together and you have to really sort them out as you read.

 Since I am talking about the baptism of the Spirit I am going to concentrate on the scriptures dealing with this issue and not the gifts of ministry, even though, like I have stated, both of these are connected together in the Holy Ghost.